hpk42/muacrypt/doc/index.rst

 .. note::

-    The autocrypt reference tool is as much in development as the spec itself.
+    The py-autocrypt tool is as much in development as the spec itself.
 Until we have a 1.0 release everything is subject to change.